 Day Lilly Shoots (Hemerocallis fulva)

-You may know that Day Lilly flowers and buds are a tasty mid summer edible, but the early spring shoots are also edible.
+You may know that Day Lilly flowers and buds are a tasty mid-summer edible, but the early spring shoots are also edible.
 Daylilies have been naturalized all over the states, and they can often be found along roadsides and in highway medians up here in Vermont.
-If you find a patch, makes sure you remember to come back midsummer for the real treat, fresh daylily flowers.
+If you find a patch, make sure you remember to come back midsummer for the real treat, fresh daylily flowers.

 Hosta Shoots (Hosta sp.)